notqmail/notqmail/REMOVE.binmail.md

 2. Remove permissions from the binmail binary:
       # chmod 0 /usr/libexec/mail.local

-3. If the binmail binary was /bin/mail, make sure that ``mail'' still invokes a usable mailer.
+3. If the binmail binary was /bin/mail, make sure that "mail" still invokes a usable mailer.
 Under SVR4 you may want to link mail to mailx.